Oaxaca Surf & Travel Guide – Top Spots / Seasons [2025]

 Your search for the top Oaxaca surf camp can end here.
 We’ve got our eye on the best the region can muster.
 They’re below…

-Villas Carrizalillo ($$-$$$)
+Villas Carrizalillo

 Villas Carrizalillo is pretty awesome.
 Just 1.5 miles from Zicatela Beach, these sleek suites come with a Spanish hacienda feel, snake plants and ferns in the nooks and crannies, and salt-washed balconies filled with hammock that overlook the Pacific Ocean.
 There’s also a curvy pool out back for post-surf chills.

-When to surf in Oaxaca
+When to surf in Oaxaca?

-There are only two seasons to consider if you’re planning a surf trip to Oaxaca.
-The first is the Mexican summer and the other is the winter.
 There’s a pretty quick transition between the two, although it’s not as immediate as the monsoon changes that happen in other parts of the world (Asia, we’re looking at you!).
 Here’s a look at both…

 Summer (April-October)

-Summer is the peak season for surfing in Oaxaca.
-It’s the time of the year when the southern swells start kicking and you’ll be able to notice that right away.
-Famous spots like Puerto Escondido will fire up almost overnight.
-They can be mid-height rollers one morning in April and booming triple overhead XXL swells the next.
 The middle of the summer is when crowds in the lineup are biggest.
 Most days are shortboards only, because mellow isn’t in the summer vocab.
 Early session trump the lot on account of rising onshores.
 It’s also super hot, so bring plenty of sunscreen and mozzie spray!

 Winter (November-March)

-The winter seasons sees the main southerly swell systems start to wind down.
-That’s not a major problem, and you’ll still find some of them raging in to mid November.
 After they’re done, you’re relying on westerly groundswells and NW wrap-arounds, which understandably won’t have the same moxie as they do up in Cabo San Lucas.
 Still, winter and the spring combine to give smaller waves in general.
 They’re great for beginners and improvers wanting to switch to the point breaks up the Oaxaca coast.
 Pros should hold on for summer.

-The best surf shops in Oaxaca
+Top surf shops in Oaxaca

 Oaxaca’s surf shops are mainly concentrated in the town of Puerto Escondido.
 However, there some others stretched along the coast by other surf spots…

-Surf Shop Swell is located on the main road of little Manzunte.
+- Surf Shop Swell – Surf Shop Swell is located on the main road of little Manzunte.
 It’s small but that’s all you need in this upcoming wave destination.
 There are rails filled with boardshorts and rash vests, but the main thing we’d come here for is the small second-hand rail.
 They’re actually rarer than you think in this region, so can be a gift if you want something cheap to surf on.

 Things to do when you’re not surfing in Oaxaca